-For Council, KMPs include the:
+For Richmond Valley Council, KMPs have been determined to include:

 - Councillors

 - General Manager

-- Senior Managers
+- Executive Team.

-- Chief Financial Officer

 Who are close family members of a KMP?

 Close family members, or close members of the family, of a KMP are family members who may be expected to influence, or be influenced by, that person in their dealings with Council and include: